stephenverderame/cpp_book/src/basic_containers/vector.md

 As with `std::string`, you cannot index an element that is off the back of the vector (index `>= size()`) but still in the allocated area of memory (index `< capacity()`) because that memory is not necessarily initialized.

 `std::vector<bool>` differs greatly from `std::vector` because it does not adhere to the interface exactly.
-For space optimization reasons, an `std::vector<bool>` is basically a dynamic bitset, which each element taking up one bit.
+For space optimization reasons, an `std::vector<bool>` is basically a dynamic bitset, with each element taking up one bit.
 Functions like `operator[]` and `at()` do not return references to elements anymore, because you cannot take the address of a bit.
 Instead they return proxy objects for manipulating the bit at the specified index.

 ```C++
 // Most containers: